techeverri/rock-paper-scissors-angular/README.md

-# Game of Drones
+# Rock, Paper, Scissors

-> In Game of Drones there are two players trying to conquer each other.
+> In Rock, Paper, Scissors there are two players trying to conquer each other.

 ## Getting Started